Production

-If you walk into a room with ten hip-hop producers and ask them which beat-making software is the best, you will start an argument that lasts for hours.
+If you walk into a room with ten hip-hop producers today and ask them which beat-making software is the best, you will still start an argument that lasts for hours.

 In the early 2000s, the software you used drastically impacted the actual audio quality of your music.
 Some programs sounded inherently "thinner" or cheaper than others.
 In 2026, that is no longer the case.
 The audio engines powering modern Digital Audio Workstations (DAWs) are virtually identical in quality.
 A booming 808 sub-bass will sound exactly the same whether it is exported from a $99 entry-level program or a $600 professional suite.